 The Public Health (Control of Disease) Act 1984 ("the 1984 Act"), and Regulations made under it, provide a legislative framework for health protection in England and Wales.
-These Regulations are made under section 45C(1) and (3)(c) of the 1984 Act.
+These Regulations are made under section sections 45C (1) and (3) (c) and

+45P(2) of the 1984 Act.
 Further information on these powers is set out in the Explanatory Memorandum to the principal Regulations.